gregparadee/quest-submissions/README.md

 A: A script, reads data from a Blockchain and does not have any cost associated to it.
 A transaction, interacts with a Blockchain and changes data.
 Transactions typically have a cost associated with them.

+### Day 2

+1. What are the 5 Cadence Programming Language Pillars?

+A: Safety and Security, Clarity, Approachability, Developer Experience, Resource Oriented Programming

+2. In your opinion, even without knowing anything about the Blockchain or coding, why could the 5 Pillars be useful?

+A: Safety and Security - Protects, assuming no bad intent, the end-user and developer while encouraging mass adoption.
+Safety and Security are always at the top of peoples minds, especially when dealing with money or goods.
+Clarity - Allows someone with a little but of programming knowledge to understand what they are doing and also makes it easy for new developers to learn the language, increasing adoption.
+Approachability - Makes it easy to learn for the first time or switch over too if already a developer.
+Code should be easy, not hard.
+Developer Experience - Making things easy to understand and develop keeps Developers happy and motivated.
+Poor error handling can be a turn-off to many developers.

 # Chapter 2

 # Chapter 3